uranus-wyx/SideProject-DieorNot/README.md

-# 【Side Project】Visual Analytics - DieorNot
+# 【Side Project】Visual Analytics - Die or Not

 Our group wanted to analyze if the temperature can affect the rate of suicide.
 Hence, we used data on Kaggle, and analyzed these data with R language.